glanceapp/community-widgets/widgets/countdown/README.md

 ## 🛠️ Required Environment Variables

-To render the vacation and family birthday tracking fields properly, ensure the variables are using this standard **`YYYY-MM-DD`** layout.
+To render any of the fields properly, ensure the variables are using this standard **`YYYY-MM-DD`** layout.
 Anything else will result in dates being wrong on the countdown.

 ### Standard Environment File (`.env`)